 Kids can benefit from early training in essential computer skills.
 Teaching proper technique gives them a head start and provides a foundation from which to become proficient in the future.

-Operating a Mouse and Touchpad
+1. Operating a touchscreen and mouse

-Using a Keyboard
+2. Using a keyboard

 Email is one of the most common forms of communicated used today, and the way most businesses communicate with their employees.
 Emails can be used for personal use as well, and help people stay in touch.

-Kids should learn proper email etiquette and how to write formally.
+Students should learn proper email etiquette and how to write formally.
 They should be shown how to create an email address, and how to view their inbox.
 It’s also important to learn about fraudulent emails, and the dangers involved to their computer’s health if opened.

 It’s also just a good thing for anyone to have a basic understanding of to help understand computers as a whole better.
 Children should be shown the basic building blocks of coding to help prepare them for more complexities as they get older.

 Starting early is probably the best way to become good at using spreadsheet software such as Microsoft Excel.
 And having this tool at their disposal allows a child to do many more things, from recording lists, to doing calculations and even some simple charts.

 Having learned spreadsheet skills from an early age offers a great advantage when children grow up and enter the workforce.
 MS Excel is widely used in business, being one of the core software elements used across all industries.
 You can also expect the use of spreadsheets to continue far into the future since they offer a simple, powerful, visual way to manage information.